-Your final year weaves together the various strands of your degree.
-You’ll have the option of working on client-led practical projects, while your dissertation will be an opportunity to showcase your learning.
+Your final year weaves together the various strands of your media degree.
+You’ll have the option to work on client-led practical projects, while your dissertation will be an opportunity to showcase your learning.
 Additional optional modules include activist media, media policy and political communication, and politics and censorship in popular culture.

 Module code: MED3299